asumin/IOIOTLC5940/README.md

 #Note
  * Please connect BLANK pin with PULL-UP resistor
- * This driver class don't use XERR and EEPROM
+ * This driver class(IOIOTLC5940.java) don't use XERR and EEPROM

 #In oder to run sample app...
 I recommend to use only TLC5940 driver class.
 This is because, since the  sample application's configuration is very limited.(e.g. API level)